Corythosaurus: Distinguishing characteristics

-A set of characters were indicated by Barnum Brown in 1914 to distinguish Corythosaurus from all other hadrosaurids from Alberta: a comparatively short skull with a high helmet-like crest formed by the nasals, prefrontals and frontals; the nasals not being separated in front by the premaxillaries; a narrow beak, with an expansion in front of an elongated naris; and a small narial opening.
+A set of characters were indicated by Barnum Brown in 1914 to distinguish Corythosaurus from all other hadrosaurids from Alberta.
+These include a comparatively short skull with a high helmet-like crest formed by the nasals, prefrontals, and frontals; the nasals not being separated in front by the premaxillaries; a narrow beak with an expansion in front of an elongated naris; and a small narial opening.

-In 1916, Brown expanded the character set to include more features; in the revised version: a comparatively short skull with a high helmet-like crest formed by nasals, prefrontals and frontals; the nasals not being separated in front by premaxillaries; a narrow beak, expanded section in front of the elongated nares; a small narial opening; a vertebral formula of 15 cervicals, 19 dorsals, 8 sacrals, and 61+ caudals; possession of dorsal spines of a medium height; high anterior caudal spines; long chevrons; long scapulae, possessing a blade of medium width; a radius considerably longer than humerus; comparatively short metacarpals; an anteriorly decurved ilium; a long ischium with a foot-like terminal expansion; a pubis with an anterior blade that is short and broadly expanded at end; a femur that is longer than the tibia; the phalanges of pes are short; that the integument over the sides and tail composed of polygonal tuberculate scales without pattern but graded in size in different parts of the body; and a belly with longitudinal rows of large conical limpet-like scales separated by uniformly large polygonal tubercles.
+In 1916, Brown expanded the character set to include even more features.
+In the revised version, these extra features include a comparatively short skull with a high helmet-like crest formed by nasals, prefrontals, and frontals; the nasals not being separated in front by premaxillaries; a narrow beak; expanded section in front of the elongated nares; a small narial opening; a vertebral formula of 15 cervicals, 19 dorsals, 8 sacrals, and 61+ caudals; possession of dorsal spines of a medium height; high anterior caudal spines; long chevrons; long scapulae that possess a blade of medium width; a radius considerably longer than the humerus; comparatively short metacarpals, an anteriorly decurved ilium; a long ischium with a foot-like terminal expansion; a pubis with an anterior blade that is short and broadly expanded at the end; a femur that is longer than the tibia; the phalanges of pes are short; that the integument over the sides and tail composed of polygonal tuberculate scales without pattern, but graded in size in different parts of the body; and a belly with longitudinal rows of large conical limpet-like scales separated by uniformly large polygonal tubercles.
 Again, the presumed traits of the snout are incorrect because Brown confused the praemaxillae with the nasal bones and the nasal bones with the frontals.
-Most of the postcranial traits are today known to be shared with other lambeosaurines.
+Most of the postcranial traits are today known to be shared with various other lambeosaurines.

 Classification

 Originally, Brown referred to Corythosaurus as a member of the family Trachodontidae (now Hadrosauridae).
 Inside Trachodontidae were the subfamilies Trachodontinae and Saurolophinae.
-Brown classified Hadrosaurus, Trachodon, Claosaurus, and Kritosaurus in Trachodontinae, and Corythosaurus, Stephanosaurus, and Saurolophus in Saurolophinae.
+Brown classified Hadrosaurus, Trachodon, Claosaurus, and Kritosaurus in Trachodontinae, whereas he classified Corythosaurus, Stephanosaurus, and Saurolophus in Saurolophinae.